 As I think back, this was the first time I had been completely unplugged for that duration of time in over two years.
 The last time I remember I was internet- and phone-less was in Patagonia, a region of Argentina and Chile.

 Not surprisingly, I love warm weather.
-The sun and warm weather makes me all happy inside!
+The sun and warm weather make me all happy inside.

 Somewhat surprisingly, I didn’t miss my computer or checking my email.
 Of course, when substituted with great time with family, making new friends, beautiful weather, and fun outdoor activities, I can see why.
 Technology isn’t a substitute for great people and great experiences.
 This time reminded me of the value of being in the present and enjoying any situation you’re in, while you’re in it.
 Otherwise, you miss out on what’s happening—what’s special about that very moment.

-Life is an art.
 There are no right combinations.
-There are bright spots, but sometimes it’s dark.
+There are bright spots, and dark ones.
 Sometimes you jump in before the painting is dry.
 Sometimes the finished product looks better when you don’t put it together alone.
 Ultimately, it’s all in how you look at it.

 - Walk, run, or ride a bike